Requirements of the WGSS Major

 Single-term Senior Essay

-The single-term senior essay: Majors may opt to complete the senior essay requirement in an approved upper-level WGSS seminar in the fall or spring term, with the approval of the instructor, by writing a senior essay of twenty-five to forty-five pages in lieu of the course’s normal writing requirements.
+The single-term senior essay: Majors may opt to complete the senior essay requirement in an approved upper-level WGSS seminar in the fall or spring term, with the approval of the instructor, by writing a senior essay of at least thirty pages in lieu of the course’s normal writing requirements.
 Students who choose the single-term senior essay take one additional WGSS course of their choosing to fulfill the twelve-term-course requirement.
+Students are asked to inform the DUS of their intended plans for a one-term essay by the end of the junior year by completing the electronic form on our website.

 Senior Essay Guidelines